 Industrial architects do not only improve the aesthetics of industrial structures; they also ensure that these buildings operate as efficiently, safely, and smoothly as possible.
 They specialize in creating designs that help industrial facilities achieve the highest productivity at the lowest possible cost.

-With the growing concern for the environment, industrial architects are discovering methods to promote environmental sustainability in industrial facilities in hopes of lowering carbon emission and creating minimal impact on the environment.
+With the growing concern for the environment, industrial architects are discovering methods to promote environmental sustainability in industrial facilities in hopes of lowering carbon emissions and creating minimal impact on the environment.
 Some of the aspects they consider are the use of renewable energy, proper waste disposal, and the practice of eco-friendly building methods.